The Common (St. Helena) Waxbill

 Sexing

 The cock's abdomen is a darker, more extensive pink, while the hen's markings are slightly paler in comparison.
-The hen's undertail coverts are also blackish brown instead of black like the cock's.
+The hen's undertail coverts are also blackish brown instead of black like the cock's, and the hen's brown ventral/undertail coverts patch may appear broken.
 Only the cock sings.

 Song